josh-stillman/devops-for-typescript-devs/README.md

 ![api dns](assets/curl-api.png)

+Our backend is deployed! 🎉

 # Setup Backend CI/CD

-Let's set up our backend CI/CD Pipeline.
+Now let's set up our backend CI/CD Pipeline.
 We'll need to create a pipeline user with all of the necessary permissions.
 Then we'll need to setup our GitHub Action.

 To make it easier to verify that new code has been deployed, let's commit our database file.
 Then we can just add another item to the news feed to verify the new container got deployed.